Shake, rattle, and sink

 In the meantime, a 9.0 magnitude earthquake rocked Tohoku-Oki, Japan on March 11, 2011.
 Though they did not know it at the time, scientists in Japan studying the aftermath found striking similarities to what Pritchard and his team had found in Chile.
 “It was eerie how similar our results were to theirs,” Pritchard said.
 Using InSAR data, Youichiro Takada and Yo Fukushima of Kyoto University also found that five volcanoes had subsided.
 In addition, the size of the sunken areas was comparable.
 Even their elliptical shape and north to south orientation were similar.
 “Pritchard’s study is valuable,” Takada said.
 “With two independent cases, we may say that this is a ubiquitous phenomenon.”

 This led to several theories about what might explain the phenomenon.
 Perhaps the ground shaking allowed volcanic gases to escape, for example.
-To test this, the Cornell team pored over thermal infrared images from the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) and the Moderate Resolution Imaging Spectroradiometer (MODIS).
+To test this, the Cornell team pored over thermal infrared images from NASA's Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) and Moderate Resolution Imaging Spectroradiometer (MODIS).
 But the images revealed no change in surface temperature around the five Chilean volcanoes during the sinking.
 With no sign of hot gases leaking from underground chambers, the Cornell researchers considered other possibilities.

 If it holds water